 Depth: | 50m/165ft |

-Entry: | Shore or Underwater Scooter (DPV) |
+Entry: | Shore or Boat |

 Level: | Intermediate Divers AOWD w.
 10+ dives |

-Dive Duration: | 45-60 minutes, depending on your air consumption.
-90-120 minutes, when using the Scooter (DPV) *Dive times are depend on your gas consumption and battery power of the scooter. |
+Dive Duration: | 45 minutes for boat dives 45-60 minutes for shore dives 90-120 minutes, when using the Scooter (DPV) and a big tank or sidemount configuration *Dive times are depend on your gas consumption, the boat operator or battery power of the scooter. |

 Participants: | 2-4 per Instructor |